-Another nearby sign lists Star Wars Dates and the two-digit year each movie (plus the Clone Wars TV show) opened.
+Another nearby sign lists Star Wars Dates, and each movie’s two-digit year (plus the Clone Wars TV show) opened.

-Across the walkway is G2-9T, the talkative robot who avoids work.
-This droid was duplicated from the original Anaheim one (the California Star Tours opened first, in 1987), and in that case, the droid was actually an animatronic goose ripped out of the musical show America Sings, so it had its native webbed feet and tail still.
+Across the walkway is G2-9T, the talkative robot which avoids work.
+This droid was duplicated from the original Anaheim one (the California Star Tours opened first in 1987).
+In that case, the droid was actually an animatronic goose ripped out of the musical show America Sings, so it had its native webbed feet and tail still.
 When Star Tours was created anew in WDW, the designs were copied exactly.

-The opening date for Star Tours in Anaheim (Jan 9, 1987) is listed on a nearby sign as well.
+The opening date for Star Tours in Anaheim (Jan 9, 1987) is listed on a nearby sign.

-G2-9T is supposed to be scanning luggage, and the insides are visible, to visitors.
-Almost every suitcase contains an inside joke of some kind, from Mouse Ears to the Haunted Mansion’s Madam Leota.
+G2-9T is supposed to be scanning luggage, and the insides are visible to visitors.
+Almost every suitcase contains an inside joke of some kind, from Mouse Ears to the Haunted Mansion‘s Madame Leota.

 Among the many tributes: V.I.N.C.E.N.T. from the Black Hole movie (1979).

-One image shows snowflakes and a microscope, an homage to Adventure Thru Inner Space, an Omnimover attraction at Disneyland that was replaced by the world’s FIRST installation of Star Tours in 1987.
+One image shows snowflakes, a microscope, an homage to Adventure Thru Inner Space, an Omnimover attraction at Disneyland replaced by the world’s FIRST installation of Star Tours in 1987.

 At the bend, look in the lighted window for JarJar frozen in carbonite, as well as R2-MK, a droid with mouse ears well known to visitors of Star Wars Weekends.

-The G2 droid at the top is voiced by Patrick Warburton, the host of Soarin’, and he actually mocks his flight attendant character a few times by using similar words and intonations (listen in particular for “comPARTments”).
+The G2 droid at the top is voiced by Patrick Warburton, the host of Soarin’.
+He mocks his flight attendant character a few times using similar words and intonations (listen in particular for “comPARTments”).

 The base of this droid’s work area is labeled with a stylized 71 to honor WDW’s opening year.